Table of Contents

 • When working with one-off subcontractors

-Getting Started with Global-Level Insurance Requirements
+Getting Started with Blanket Insurance Requirements

 Shortlist Qualified Subcontractors

-The risk teams we spoke to stressed that you should only roll global-level insurance requirements out to reliable and responsible subcontractors.
+The risk teams we spoke to stressed that you should only roll blanket insurance requirements out to reliable and responsible subcontractors.
 What kind of factors should you take into consideration when choosing which subcontractors should be global?

 • Subcontractor claims history